-Normally an interlock should not operate while the controller is in OFF mode.
-However, there are exceptions.
 To activate an interlock in OFF mode, set its AL4 value to ON.
-Make sure AL4 is set to OFF if it should not activate an output in OFF mode.
+Make sure AL4 is set to OFF if the interlock should not activate an output while the controller is in OFF mode.

 → Alarm automatic reset or acknowledge only (AL4).